 This lime mint smoothie packs a zingy, tangy refreshing punch!
 An easy healthy recipe for a delicious drink that's good for your body.
+If you're looking for weight loss smoothies, this is a great one!

 You may have heard of lemon-lime smoothies, strawberry-lime smoothies, blueberry-lime smoothies, and even cucumber-lime smoothies--but have you ever had a lime mint smoothie?
 Based on the ingredients, I almost called this a mojito smoothie, but seeing that I've never had a mojito of any kind, I decided against it.